jeffreyksmithjr/verskyt/README.md

 ### Advanced Usage: Introspection & Intervention

-Go beyond prediction and start interrogating your model's logic with the built-in intervention toolkit.
+Inspect and modify model internals using the intervention toolkit:

 ```python
 from verskyt.interventions import InterventionManager